-The subject parcels have been owned by the State of Montana for a number of years.
-It is my understanding the parcels may be sold through the State of Montana's Land Banking Program.
+The subject parcel has been owned by the State of Montana for a number of years.
+The parcel v was nominated by the lessee and may be sold through the State of Montana's Land Banking Program.

 REGIONAL MAP

 REGIONAL AND CITY ANALYSIS